doctrine/orm/docs/en/reference/second-level-cache.rst

 It sits between your application and the database to avoid the number of database hits as much as possible.

-When turned on, entities will be first searched in cache and if they are not found, a database query will be fired an then the entity result will be stored in a cache provider.
+When turned on, entities will be first searched in cache and if they are not found, a database query will be fired and then the entity result will be stored in a cache provider.

 There are some flavors of caching available, but is better to cache read-only data.